Sony will have the last laugh…all the way to the bank…or something

 The issue of whether or not a video game can make us cry has been tackled several times in the past, but the issue has still not been given its due.
 Can video games truly impact a player with a fury of emotion, causing them to cry?
 Depending on the game, I say yes.

 Many people say that games are wholly incapable of causing emotion in people, as seen in Margaret Robertson’s speech at this year’s Edinburgh Interactive Entertainment Festival.
 She cites games that made her feel a lot of emotion, but states that video games as a whole are not emotional.
 They’re just ones and zeroes.
-The players are the source of the emotion, and that you have to tap into their emotion to get a response. → Ring of Read
+The players are the source of the emotion, and that you have to tap into their emotion to get a response.
+She seems to paint a picture that designers are not adept at doing this just yet.

 Bugs!!!